scverse/anndata/docs/fileformat-prose.rst

 Discrete labels can be efficiently represented with categorical arrays (similar to `factors` in `R`).
 These arrays encode the labels as small width integers (`codes`), which map to the original label set (`categories`).
-We store these two arrays seperatley
+We store these two arrays separately.

 >>> categorical.visititems(print)
 categories <HDF5 dataset "categories": shape (22,), type "|O">